All in peace right?

 ALTER LOGIN [sa] ENABLE

-I hope you have not activated the user "sa" in your environment and that you enjoyed this article.
+I hope you haven't activated the “sa” user in your environment and that you liked this article.

 A hug and see you next!